The Play’s The Thing

 Scene break

 Our room rules worked fine.
 Of course, we did see each other nude, and of course I boned up.
-I explained to him it was hormones ruling the roost with me, and I got hard watching someone in chemistry class simply running his finger up and down a test tube.
+I explained to him it was hormones ruling the roost with me, that I got hard watching someone in chemistry class simply running his finger up and down a test tube.
 The fact I often became tumescent when I saw him naked didn’t mean anything more than that I was 15.
 He sometimes got hard seeing me naked, too, and both of us learned not to make a fuss about it.
 It was just life in a small, enclosed space for two teenagers.
+Teenage boys get hard.
+Live with it.

 Evan was a sensation at school.
 Any boy who looked like him would have been, but that was silly to say because there was no other boy with his looks.